quay/mirror-registry/README.md

 Download one of the installer package from our [releases](https://github.com/quay/mirror-registry/releases) page:

 - offline version (contains all required images to run Quay)
-- online version (additional container images to run Quay and Postgres will be downloaded by the installer)
+- online version (additional container images to run Quay and Redis will be downloaded by the installer)

 ### Running the installer